 - Cognitive Decline and Dementia in Older Adults

 - Screening for Cognitive Impairment

 - Patients as Partners

 The courses are offered for free as part of their Geriatric Workforce Enhancement Program.
 If you ever work with older adults, this is a great option that is well worth your time.

 To get credit, you’ll just have to register and pass the exam at the end of the courses with a 70% or higher.

 Update: As of Feb.
-2021, this course is only free to Montana residents, however out-of-state residents can take either course for $25 (which is not bad at all for two-hour courses!)
+2022, these courses are only free to Montana residents, however out-of-state residents can take any course for just $25 (which is not a bad deal for two-hour courses!)

 6. Saebo’s Free Online Continuing Ed Courses

 Saebo offers multiple free online evidence-based continuing education courses, which are all approved by AOTA.
 These are great options if you’re working with neurological populations and/or hand therapy, since Saebo specializes in stroke rehab products related to the upper extremity.

 - Saebo Self-Study Certification: Get Certified to Fit the SaeboFlex and SaeboReach (8 CEU hours)